dnlggr/bussi/README.md

 # Bussi 🚌

-*Bussi* is a node wrapper for parts of the API of a public transport service.
+*Bussi* is a node binding for parts of the API of a public transport service.

 ## What it can do